 If you checked box 4, 5, or 6 in Part I of Schedule R, enter in the space above the box on line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.

 Disability income.
-If you are under age 65, you must also have taxable disability income to qualify for the credit.
+If you are under age 65, you also must have taxable disability income to qualify for the credit.
 Disability income must meet both of the following requirements.

 Payments that aren't disability income.
 Any payment you receive from a plan that doesn't provide for disability retirement isn't disability income.
 Any lump-sum payment for accrued annual leave that you receive when you retire on disability is a salary payment and isn't disability income.